 Xian: ancient capital for several Chinese dynasties including the Tang dynasty and the eastern terminus of the Silk Road.
 It is also the home of Terra-Cotta Warriors that were excavated in the 1970s;

-Location:Students will travel in China to the cities of Beijing, Luoyang, Shanghai, Suzhou, Xian and Wuzhen.
+Location:Students will travel in China to the cities of Beijing, Luoyang, Shanghai, Suzhou, and Xian.

 Academics:HIST 371--can be taken to meet the University Requirement for Global Perspectives, and requirements for history major/minor, international studies major/minor and Asian studies minor.